bngybongybrd/cs50ai/README.md

   - Degrees

-    Implementation of a search algorithm to find the shortest path between 2 actors, based off the "Six Degrees of Kevin Bacon" game
+    Implementation of a search algorithm to find the shortest path between 2 actors, based on the "Six Degrees of Kevin Bacon" game

   - Tic-Tac-Toe

     Using Minimax to implement an AI to play Tic-Tac-Toe.

 ## 1. Knowledge
+- Project 1:

+  - Knights

+    Write a program to solve logic puzzles, using propositional logic.
+    Touches on skills such as being able to convert worded knowledge of a problem into code knowledge for the computer to understand

+  - Minesweeper

+    Write an AI to play Minesweeper.
+    Teaches different ways to represent knowledge for a computer

 ## 2. Uncertainty
 ## 3. Optimization
 ## 4. Learning